eandert/One_Tenth_Scale_Autonomous_Vehicle/README.md

 Get Started Fast:
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/eandert/One_Tenth_Scale_Autonomous_Vehicle/blob/devel/colab_tutorial.ipynb)
+Note: This is a work in progress right now, sorry!

 Simulation:
-To run the code in simulatuion mode (i.e. no real RC cars), simply run `python main.py`.
+To run the code in simulatuion mode (i.e. no real RC cars), simply run `pip install -r requirements.txt` and then `python main.py`.
 Enter target speeds for each of the 2 vehicles, this should be between 0 and 3 (units is meters per second) otherwise the control system will not be able to keep the vehicles on the track.
 Once there is a speed entered for both, click the "start test" button.
 The pause test will set the target speeds to 0 to temporarily pause the test.
 You can also update the target speeds in real time.

 1/10 Scale Vehicles:
 To Install on physical Jetson hardware: